 There are several common mistakes business owners continuously make when establishing their brand identity in The Woodlands.
 The first mistake is that people think creating a brand should be fast and cheap, other pitfalls are varied and expansive, from choosing an inappropriate business name to hiring an amateur logo designer.

 Your logo should reflect your brand's identity and purpose from the colors to the shape to the text.
 It needs to serve a specific purpose.
 The strongest logo designs are often simple and classy.
 Here are four elements to ensuring your logo design is powerful, iconic and timeless.

 In your brainstorming process dream up all the crazy, wild, visual ideas you want, but don’t try to include them all into your logo.
 Look for some simple yet strong themes.
 Focus on one idea that speaks to the key personality of your brand.
 Keep the icon clean and simple.
 The more complex the design, the faster it will date.
 You want to engage and interest your audience, without overwhelming or confusing them.
 This will bring focus, impact and an identifiable image which can be easily recognized as your brand grows.
-So dream, share all your inspiration with your logo designer, then stylize.
+So dream, share all your inspiration with your logo designer in The Woodlands, then stylize.

 Fonts are like ball gowns — the day you pick it out, it feels, fits and looks perfect.
 Then a few years later you look at it and say, “What was I thinking?”
 You’d be surprised how often that happens with fonts.
 How can you avoid this eventual regret?
 Stick with classic, well-crafted and professional fonts.
 Using effects like bold or semi-bold can change the personality of a font, keep it subtle with typographic creativity.
 You do not necessarily need to use a decorative font to tell your story.
 Generally it's the decorative, trendy fonts that date faster.